 pg_dump -U postgres -F c > /data/spdbbu11012.dump

-See the PostgreSQL documentation for more information on the pg_dump application.
+See the PostgreSQL documentation for more information on the pg_dump command.

 Move backup file to destination instance

 There are several ways to transfer the dump file to the target instance.
 See Strategies for data transfer to Amazon Web Services for different options for moving data.
 You can use the same method to move the postgresql.conf file, if necessary.

 Be sure to place the dump file on the Elastic Block Store (EBS) volume.

 Once the dump file is on the target ArcGIS Enterprise on Amazon Web Services instance, prepare the PostgreSQL database cluster.